John Edward Bio: In His Own Words – Video Exclusive, News, Photos, Age

-John Edward is a prolific writer whose work ranges from super-natural, religion, fiction, to self-help topics.
+John Edward is a prolific writer whose work ranges from supernatural, religion, and fiction, to self-help topics.

-Edward went on to write more psychic related books like After Life: Answers from the Other Side, Crossing Over: The Stories Behind the Stories, What If God Were the Sun?.
-His last psychic related book was Infinite Quest: Develop Your Psychic Intuition to Take Charge of Your Life.
-While his first book dealt more with his own experiences, this one was market as a self-help guide on connecting to one’s own psychic powers.
+Edward went on to write more psychic-related books like After Life: Answers from the Other Side, Crossing Over: The Stories Behind the Stories and What If God Were the Sun?
+His last psychic-related book was Infinite Quest: Develop Your Psychic Intuition to Take Charge of Your Life.
+While his first book dealt more with his own experiences, this one was marketed as a self-help guide on connecting to one’s own psychic powers.

 John Edward Bio: Television shows, Crossing Over

-John Edward stared in the television program Crossing Over with John Edward which aired from 2001 to 2004 on the Sci-Fi Channel.
-He also served as one of the shows producers.
+John Edward starred in the television program Crossing Over with John Edward which aired from 2001 to 2004 on the Sci-Fi Channel.
+He also served as one of the show’s producers.
 The show revolved around Edward performing readings for pre-selected audience members.

-Edward has run the show John Edward Cross Country since spring 2006.
-While his prior work was studio-taped, this show was formatted around Edward giving readings then conducting follow-ups with the audience members by doing home visits.
+Edward ran the show John Edward Cross Country from 2006 to 2009.
+While his prior work was studio-taped, this show was formatted around Edward giving readings and then conducting follow-ups with the audience members by doing home visits.

 John Edward Bio: Controversy

 Like most psychics, John Edward’s work has received large amounts of skepticism.
 He’s criticized for performing readings on his guests by having the pre-selected audience members fill out questionnaires before tapings.